stac-extensions/eo/README.md

 | lwir11      | 10.5 - 11.5     |             | 10        |            | 31    |      |
 | lwir12      | 11.5 - 12.5     |             | 11        |            | 32    |      |

 The difference between the `nir`, `nir08`, and `nir09` bands are that the `nir` band is a wider band that covers most of the spectral range of 0.75μm to 1.0μm. `nir08` and `nir09` are narrow bands centered 0.85μm and 0.95μm respectively.
 The same goes for the difference between `lwir`, `lwir11` and `lwir12`.

-## Implementations

-A number of implementations listed on [STAC Examples on stacspec.org](https://stacspec.org/#examples) are making use of the core EO properties, including the SpaceNet, CBERS, sat-api and Planet implementations.
-This is not marked as more mature because the eo:bands portion is still being fleshed out.

 ## Best Practices

-One of the emerging best practices is to use [Asset Roles](../../item-spec/item-spec.md#asset-roles) to provide clients with more information about the assets in an item.
+One of the emerging best practices is to use [Asset Roles](https://github.com/radiantearth/stac-spec/tree/master/item-spec/item-spec.md#asset-roles) to provide clients with more information about the assets in an item.
 The following list includes a shared vocabulary for some common EO assets.
 This list should not be considered definitive, and implementors are welcome to use other asset roles.
 If consensus and tooling consolidates around these role names then they will be specified in the future as more standard than just 'best practices'.